CrypTools/CaesarCipher/README.md

 The _Caesar Cipher_ was named after Julius Caesar (100 B.C. – 44 B.C).
 He would use the cipher for secret communication (protect messages of military significance).
 The Caesar Cipher is a **substitution cipher**.
 Originally, Julius Caesar would use a shift of three to encrypt/decrypt a message.
 The Caesar Cipher encrypts a message using an affine function : f(x) = 1x + b.

-## Detailed Explanations : How it works?
+## Detailed Explanation : How it works?

 1. Firstly, each character of the initial text (message to encrypt) is converted in a number from 0 to 25, corresponding to its position in the Latin alphabet which contains 26 letters --> (a = 0, b = 1 ... z = 25 ).